 Communicate with your own voice

 Over the years we have worked very closely with Acapela Group, one of the leading providers of Text to Speech voices.
 A major milestone in our collaboration was the creation of children’s voices for young AAC users.
-For over 5 years we have been talking on and off with Acapela Group about finding ways to allow people with ALS and others, who are about to lose their voice, to record their own voice for Text to Speech.
-We are extremely excited that Acapela Group has now pulled it off.
+For over five years we spoke on and off with Acapela Group about finding ways to allow people with ALS and others, who are about to lose their voice, to record their own voice for Text to Speech.
+We were extremely excited that Acapela Group has pulled it off.
 Where creating a regular Text to Speech voice costs anywhere from 40 to 100 thousand euros, Acapela has now developed an online system called my-own-voice.
-With my-own-voice people are able to record their own voice and, if it sounds good, generate a Text to Speech voice from it for less than 2500 euros.
-This is the first commercial-grade system that supports large-scale creation of personal voices at a very reasonable price, not just in English but already in 9 other languages.
+With my-own-voice people are able to record just 50 sentences of their own voice and, if it sounds good, generate a Text to Speech voice from it 99 EUR or USD per month, or purchase a one-time license fee of 999 EUR or USD.
+My-own-voice is the first commercial-grade system that supports large-scale creation of personal voices at a very reasonable price, not just in English but in an additional 15 languages.

-Given our long-term collaboration with Acapela Group and our interest in supporting people with communication challenges we have already integrated support for these personal voices in Proloquo4Text, our text-based AAC app designed for literate individuals.
-Over the next months we will also add support in our other solutions, including Proloquo2Go and Pictello.
+Given our long-term collaboration with Acapela Group and our interest in supporting people with communication challenges, we have already integrated support for these personal voices in Proloquo4Text, our text-based AAC app designed for literate individuals.

 I never met the French sailor but can’t help but to think that if he had had access to the technology we have available today he would have been able to have more control over his life after being diagnosed with ALS.
 Perhaps he would have even chosen to record and use his own voice to communicate until the end.